 A smart country house hotel that was modelled in part on Great Bidlake and much of the oak paneling in the main rooms comes from the house.
-Excellent gourmet restaurant.
+Fine restaurant and good cream teas.
 10 minutes' drive.

 Sabine Baring Gould, the composer of the hymn Onward Christian Soldiers, lived at Lewtrenchard and wrote a chapter in his book “Devon Characters and Strange Events” on the Bidlakes of Bidlake.

 Elegant dining room in this famous fishing hotel.
 Local produce cooked with flair.
 Highly recommended.
 15 minutes' drive.

 A super hotel and restaurant run by Olga Polizzi.
 The Duke of Bedford’s former fishing and hunting lodge on the banks of the Tamar River with gardens and grottos designed by Humphry Repton.
 10 minutes' drive.

 Set lunch is extraordinary value for money (if the weather is fine, ask for a table in one of the outside alcoves).
 Highly recommended.

 High quality restaurant overlooking the Tamar Valley with a focus on local produce.
 Excellent value set lunch menu.
 25 minutes' drive.